ivanitlearning/AWS-Associate-Courses/README.md

 Hybrid Storage Virtual Application (On-premise)
 - Can be run inside AWS as part of certain disaster recovery scenarios
 - Allows for migration of existing infrastructure into AWS slowly.
+- Typically not meant for moving data or migrating to cloud.
-- Uploads data via public HTTPS endpoint
+- Uploads data via public HTTPS endpoint.

 #### 1.16.4.1 Available modes: